-Acceptance and Commitment Therapy (ACT) is a mindfulness based psychotherapy technique that focuses on the individual’s thoughts, feelings, and behavior and how they interact to impact their psychological and physical well-being.
+Acceptance and Commitment Therapy (ACT) is a mindfulness-based psychotherapy technique that is employs many of the techniques of Cognitive Behavioral Therapy (CBT).
+ACT focuses on the individual’s thoughts, feelings, and behavior and how they interact to impact their psychological and physical well-being.
+It then works to change thinking to alter the interaction and produce greater life satisfaction.
 ACT employs mindfulness practices to increase awareness and develop an attitude of acceptance and compassion in the presence of painful thoughts and feelings.
-Additionally, it teaches individuals to “just notice”, accept and embrace private experiences and focus on behavioral responses that produce more desirable outcomes.
-On the face of it, ACT would appear to address the kinds of defective thought processes that occur in addiction.
-But, the effectiveness of ACT for opioid addiction has not been adequately tested.
+ACT teaches individuals to “just notice”, accept and embrace private experiences and focus on behavioral responses that produce more desirable outcomes.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Meier, S. K., Ray, K. L., Waller, N. C., Gendron, B. C., Aytur, S. A., & Robin, D. A. (2020).
 Network Analysis of Induced Neural Plasticity Post-Acceptance and Commitment Therapy for Chronic Pain.
 Brain sciences, 11(1), 10. https://doi.org/10.3390/brainsci11010010